 Many Toro owners prefer to drain their fuel tanks when winterizing their mowers.
 To remove the fuel, use a siphon and remove as much fuel as you can.
 Start the mower and let run until it shuts off and no longer restarts.

 Personally, I do not drain the fuel in my mower.
 Instead, I take precautions to make sure the fuel does not degrade while the mower is stored.

 If you choose to store your lawn mower with the fuel you need to use a fuel stabilizer.
 If you don’t use a stabilizer, you may have problems starting your mower in the spring.
 The old fuel can cause gumming and buildup in the fuel system.

 I prefer this brand from Amazon: Sea Foam fuel stabilizers.
 Sea Foam fuel stabilizer will not only stabilize the fuel, but it will also reduce moisture in the fuel system.

 Add the stabilizer to a full tank of fuel according to the directions on the stabilizer bottle.
 Start the mower and let the stabilizer work its way through the fuel system by letting the engine run for a few minutes.
 These additives will stabilize fuel for up to 2 years.

-7. Remove Battery and Clean Terminals on Your Toro Mower
+7. Remove the Battery and Clean the Terminals on Your Toro Mower

 - Protect yourself from battery acid by wearing gloves and eye protection.